datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 ## Compatibility

-Works with Tableau Server Version 2021.1.10 and above It may also work for older versions
+Works with Tableau Server Version 2021.1.10 and above.
+It may also work for older versions.

 ## Questions